 Remember that the air next to a window will be cooler in winter (or hotter in summer) than your average indoor temperature, so adjust your plants accordingly.
 Dry air, whether from air conditioning or heating, is hard on most herbs, so if you can give them a weekly shower in the sink, they will be happier.

 Indoor herb plants will probably stretch and be spindlier than plants in the outdoors, but they will still give you plenty of fresh clippings.
-Fertilize with Bonnie Herb & Vegetable Plant Food about once a month if you are harvesting leaves regularly.
+Fertilize with Bonnie Herb, Vegetable & Flower Plant Food about once a month if you are harvesting leaves regularly.
 (Be sure to follow directions!)

 Try these culinary herbs in your indoor herb garden:

-Mint (Apple Mint, Chocolate Mint, Orange Mint, Peppermint, Spearmint, or Sweet Mint)
+Mint (Chocolate Mint, Peppermint, Spearmint, or Sweet Mint)

-Oregano (Greek Oregano or Hot & Spicy Oregano)
+Oregano (Greek Oregano, Italian Oregano, or Hot & Spicy Oregano)

 Parsley (Flat Italian Parsley or Curled Parsley)